-Where The Suburbs Moved Left — And How It Swung Elections
+Where The Suburbs Moved Left — And How The Shift Swung Elections

 Rochester, N.Y.

-Democrats flipped two suburban counties surrounding the western New York city of Rochester: Niagara and Ontario counties.
-They also made a 15-point gain in Livingston County in the state's 27th congressional district, where Republican incumbent Chris Collins is under federal indictment for alleged insider trading.
+Democrats flipped two suburban counties surrounding the Western New York city of Rochester: Niagara and Ontario counties.
+They also made a 15-point gain in Livingston County in the state's 27th Congressional District, where Republican incumbent Chris Collins is under federal indictment for alleged insider trading.

 Washington, D.C.

-Democrats strengthened their lead in already-blue suburbs, and took back others around the nation's capital.
-In Frederick County, Maryland, for example, Democrats went from receiving 44 to 50 percent of the vote, and in Prince William County, Virginia, they went from 46 to a whopping 63 percent.
-Prince William contributed to Democrats' success in beating incumbent Republican Barbara Comstock.
+Democrats strengthened their lead in already-blue suburbs and took back others around the nation's capital.
+In Frederick County, Md., for example, Democrats went from receiving 44 to 50 percent of the vote, and in Prince William County, Va., they went from 46 to a whopping 63 percent.
+Prince William contributed to Democrats' success in beating incumbent Republican Barbara Comstock in Virginia's 10th Congressional District.

 NPR's Domenico Montanaro contributed to this report.